sharadalt/sharadalt.github.io/_posts/2017-02-27-Interpretations-Assumptions-And-Conclusions.md

 <p>
  Long back, When I went to a Chinese restaurant with some of my friends, an interesting thing happened.
 We had our food and the waitress brought us the cheque.
 Ofcourse the fortune cookies came along.

- <p>As usual, everyone started opening the cookie and reading it and talking about the lucky numbers, bla, bla,...
+ <p>As usual, everyone started opening the cookie and reading the note and talking about the lucky numbers, bla, bla,...
 I opened mine with curiosity, alas!
 There was no note in the cookie!
 It was  so unexpected!
 It was one of those days, where since morning not very good things were happening to me and added to that no fortune note in my cookie.
  </p>
  <p>
 I was thinking, atleast I could have gotten some nice note in the cookie to cheer me up.
 I was deprived of that too.
 According to me all terrible things were happening to me.
 I was feeling kind of uneasy.
 My feeling was very much connected with the situation I was in that day.